MickaelRigault/modeldag/README.md

          }
 ```

-ModelDAG will read this dictionary to create a pandas.DataFrame with each column called `as` (if as is None, as is set to key).
+ModelDAG will read this dictionary to create a pandas.DataFrame with each column called `as` (if given else it is named as `key`).
 The dataframe columns are generated calling `func(**kwargs)`.

 **The trick** of *modeldag* is that you can use `"@key1"` in kwargs of `key2` to use key1 generated values as input of key2 model.